 In Snohomish County, the Washington State Patrol, Snohomish County Sheriff’s Department, and police departments from Arlington, Bothell, Edmonds, Everett, Lynnwood, Monroe, and Mountlake Terrace will be participating in the effort.

 The Washington State Patrol (WSP) will be working with 145 local law enforcement agencies through the state.
 They will all have extra drunk driving patrols through September 4, 2017.
-The News of Mill Creek says the Washington State Patrol arrested 12,949 impaired drivers in 2016.
+The Chronicle says the Washington State Patrol arrested 12,949 impaired drivers in 2016.
 The WSP is advising people to make transportation plans in advance of activities that involve drinking.
 The patrols will focus on individuals impaired by alcohol, prescription drugs, marijuana, and other drugs.

 The Chronicle quoted a press release from the WSP saying, “This is the deadliest season of the year on our roads.
 The extra patrols will be targeting impaired drivers in an effort to reduce the number of serious injury and fatality collisions in our state.”